 The Outreach Committee, led by WiSE students, focuses on reaching out to K-12 students to promote STEM.
 Outreach activities include a variety of initiatives such as STEM shadow days at UB for high school women and bringing science demonstrations and career exploration resources to local schools.

 The Women in Science and Engineering (WiSE) STEM Outreach Program is a mentorship program specifically designed for female high school students interested in pursuing STEM degrees.

-During this six-week program, University at Buffalo students who are involved in the WiSE program will visit the high schools and share their personal journeys in STEM education with the students in a large group setting.
-Following this, each school will identify up to four students to further participate for the next four weeks in a mentoring program at the high school, with the UB WiSE students serving as the mentors.
+During this six-week program, University at Buffalo students who are involved in the WiSE program visit the high schools and share their personal journeys in STEM education with the students in a large group setting.
+Following this, each school identifies up to four students to further participate for the next four weeks in a mentoring program at the high school, with the UB WiSE students serving as the mentors.

 For more details, read the news story.